aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Parent.md

 # Parent

-Change the caller to an [Entity data](../../../TextAsset%20Data/Entity%20data.md)'s NPCControl.
+Change the caller to an [Entity](../../../Entities/Entity.md)'s NPCControl.

 ## Syntax